-Access will be improved by applying a 6-inch layer of crushed rock/gravel at 20 ft
+Access will be improved by applying a 6-inch layer of crushed rock/gravel at 20 ft for Herrington Road and the private driveway on the property.

 Describe if this project will result in increased traffic hazards to motor vehicles, bicyclists, or pedestrians?